Nuitka/Nuitka/README.rst

    (the community editions work just fine).

    The latest version is recommended but not required.
-On the other hand, there is no need to except pre-Windows 10 support, and they might work for you, but support of these configurations is only available to commercial users.
+On the other hand, there is no need to except to support pre-Windows 10 versions, and they might work for you, but support of these configurations is only available to commercial users.

 Command Line
 ============